-- Art is an investment.
+- Your art is an investment.
 Where possible you should look to preserve it with conservation standard framing. - Don't be fooled by 'acid free'.
-Many products claiming to be acid free have been chemically treated, so could still cause damage to your piece. - Avoid cheap backings like MDF instead opt for 100% cotton. - Ensure all framing is reversible especially mounting techniques. - Consider the art medium and choose the most appropriate framing option.
+Many products claiming to be acid free have been chemically treated, so could still cause damage to your work. - Avoid cheap backings like MDF instead opt for 100% cotton. - Ensure all framing is reversible especially mounting techniques. - Consider your medium and choose the most appropriate framing option.